aravindmunna/hello-world-react-and-typescript-book/React.md

 }
 ```

+We don't want wasteful propagation of unnecessary renders.

-For clarity I would recommend naming this component with a Container prefix so that it is evident that it is a stateful component (e.g. `MyFunkyContainer`).
+For clarity I would recommend naming this component with a Container prefix so that it is evident that it is a stateful component (e.g. `MyFunkyContainer`, `MyFunkyTestContainer`).

 ###Stateless Component